rudra012/crudl-example-django/README.md

 Open your browser and go to ``http://localhost:8000/crudl-rest/`` or ``http://localhost:8000/crudl-graphql/`` and login with the demo user (demo/demo).

 ### Install crudl-admin-rest (REST)
-In order to change the REST admin interface, you need to build a new bundle ...

 Go to /crudl-admin-rest/ and install the npm packages, then run watchify:

 ```
 $ npm install
 $ npm run watchify
 ```

+This step is optional and you only need to run watchify if you actually change files within the folder /crudl-admin-rest/.

 ### Install crudl-admin-graphql (GraphQL)
-In order to change the GraphQL admin interface, you need to build a new bundle ...

 Go to /crudl-admin-graphql/ and install the npm packages, then run watchify:

 ```
 $ npm install
 $ npm run watchify
 ```

+This step is optional and you only need to run watchify if you actually change files within the folder /crudl-admin-graphql/.

 ## URLs
 ```